Mary Wilson (singer): Posthumous releases

-Mary Wilson's last single "Why Can't We All Get Along" was released posthumously on March 5, 2021.
+Mary Wilson's single "Why Can't We All Get Along" was released posthumously on March 5, 2021.
 The song was featured on a 2021 reissue of Wilson's 1979 solo debut entitled, Mary Wilson: Expanded Edition.

 Another posthumous project, Mary Wilson: Red Hot Eric Kupper Remix EP was released September 3, 2021.
 The EP featured three new different dance versions of Wilson's 1979 single "Red Hot" produced by Kupper.

 On January 7, 2022, a posthumous compilation album entitled, Mary Wilson: The Motown Anthology, was released physically and released digitally to streaming platforms March 4, 2022.

-On March 3, 2023, a posthumous single called, "Soul Defender", which is previously unreleased will be released digitally by Universal.
+On March 3, 2023, a posthumous single called, "Soul Defender", which is previously unreleased was released digitally by Universal.
 The song was written by Billie Ray Martin and produced by Paul Brewer of Sweet Feet Music.
-Three versions of the track will be available: a radio edit, an extended dance mix, and an instrumental version of the radio edit.
+Three versions of the track was available: a radio edit, an extended dance mix, and an instrumental version of the radio edit.